-In November 2018 the California State Bar adopted a new set of rules governing ethics for attorneys, covered in the Rules of Professional Conduct.
+In November 2018 the California State Bar adopted a new code of ethics for attorneys, covered in the Rules of Professional Conduct.
 Along with renumbering the rules to more closely follow the American Bar Association Model Rules, California increased the number of ethics rules from 46 to 69, with significant changes to how attorneys are to practice law, their relationships with clients, and professional conduct in various areas of practice.

 For example, new Rule 1.1 states that “(a) lawyer shall not intentionally, recklessly, with gross negligence, or repeatedly fail to perform legal services with competence.”
 The phrase “with gross negligence” is a change from former Rule 3.110, in that single acts of ordinary negligence have often not been found to be a violation of the rule in the State Supreme Court.